-Submit a Facebook tip by clicking the “SUBMIT A TIP” link (under the “About” section).
+Submit a Facebook tip at http://www.facebook.com/texas10mostwanted by clicking the “SUBMIT A TIP” link (under the “About” section).

-All tips are anonymous – regardless of how they are submitted, and the DPS provides a number instead of using a name for all tipsters.
+All tips are anonymous – regardless of how they are submitted, and Crime Stoppers provides a tip number instead of using a name.

 DPS investigators work with local law enforcement agencies to select fugitives for the Texas 10 Most Wanted Fugitive and Sex Offender lists.
 You can find the current lists – with photos – on the DPS website at http://www.dps.texas.gov/texas10mostwanted/.

 Do not attempt to apprehend these fugitives; they are considered armed and dangerous.